marchion/marchionniLab/research/index.md

 so we strive to develop tools that other scientist can use too.
 Our research philosophy prioritizes reproducibility, rigor, and transparency.

-{% include section.html background="images/longDNA.jpg" dark=false %}
+{% include section.html background="images/longDNA.jpg" dark=true %}
 ***
 ## Highlighted (never boring ...)
 {% include section.html %}